GrandSensei/BirminghackProject/README.md

 ---

-## How to Use This Repository
-- **Paper**: The full paper is available in the `Inducing Dreams that Bypass Natural Perceptual Limits.pdf` file.
+ **Paper**: The full paper is available in the `Inducing Dreams that Bypass Natural Perceptual Limits.pdf` file.
-- **Presentation**: A Canva presentation outline is provided in the `README.md` for creating a visual summary of the paper.
-- **Future Work**: Contributions are welcome!
-Feel free to expand on the speculative ideas or propose new applications.

 ---

 **Let’s redefine the boundaries of human perception and consciousness!** 🧠✨